BenzinGit/ctfkit/README.md

 # ctfkit
 ctfkit is a modular CLI for pentesting that removes the need to constantly retype commands, credentials, and target details.
-It uses stored context (targets, creds, URLs) to automatically build and run commands for you, while still keeping you in control.
+It uses stored context (targets, creds, URLs) to automatically build and run commands.
 Playbooks guide what to test, and modules handle the repetitive execution.

 Key features: